menu

 Demographics

-The per capita income in Deputy in 2022 was $28,611, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $114,444 for a family of four.
+The per capita income in Deputy in 2022 was $58,197, which is wealthy relative to Indiana and the nation.
+This equates to an annual income of $232,788 for a family of four.
+However, Deputy contains both very wealthy and poor people as well.

-Deputy is an extremely ethnically-diverse town.
 The people who call Deputy home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Deputy, accounting for 57.89% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Deputy residents report their race to be White.
-Important ancestries of people in Deputy include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Deputy include French, German, Yugoslavian, Other West Indian, and West Indian.

-The most common language spoken in Deputy is Spanish.
-Other important languages spoken here include English and German/Yiddish.
+The most common language spoken in Deputy is English.
+Other important languages spoken here include German/Yiddish and Polish.

 Notable & Unique Neighborhood Characteristics